3 Electrodynamics

 \[ \begin{align} \phi = \int_{0}^{\infty}\phi_\lambda d\lambda. \end{align} \]

-Spectral radiation quantities can also be defined by deriving them from the frequency.
+Spectral radiation quantities can also be defined by differentiation with respect to the frequency.
 The word spectral is sometimes omitted.

 3.5 Special theory of relativity

-The MWGen gives the phase velocity $c$ for electromagnetic waves in vacuum in every IS.
-This is a contradiction to the Galileo transformation.
-This is therefore incorrect and should be replaced by the Lorentz transformation, which must contain the Galilei transformation as a limiting case for velocities $v\ll c$.
+The Maxwell equations yield the phase velocity $c$ for electromagnetic waves in a vacuum in every IS.
+This contradicts the Galilean transformation, which is therefore incorrect and must be replaced by the Lorentz transformation; the latter must contain the Galilean transformation as a limiting case for velocities $v\ll c$.
 This is the statement of the special theory of relativity.

 An element $\left(x^{\left(\alpha\right)}\right)$ of the spacetime is defined by a 4-vector